souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 ]
 ````

-* **Observation:** Image 1 demonstrates the domain model with references.
-This is evident in how the relationships
+* **Observation:** Domain Model with References demonstrates the domain model with references.
+This is evident in how
+  the relationships
   between entities are established.
 * **Requirements:**
     * Related objects (Post and Comment) have a significant amount of data and/or independent relevance within the